 Through the coordinated care model, Oregonians are experiencing improved, more integrated care.
 With a focus on primary care and prevention, health plans using the coordinated care model are able to better manage chronic conditions and keep people healthy and out of the emergency department.

 Key elements of the coordinated care model include:

-Under CCOs, the Oregon Health Plan's medical benefits have not changed.
 Before CCOs, the system separated physical, behavioral and other types of care.
 That made things more difficult for patients and providers and more expensive for the state.

 CCOs have the flexibility to support new models of care that are patient-centered and team-focused, and reduce health disparities.
 CCOs are able to better coordinate services and also focus on prevention, chronic illness management and person-centered care.
 They have flexibility within their budgets to provide services alongside today's OHP medical benefits with the goal of meeting the Triple Aim of better health, better care and lower costs for the population they serve.

 Across Oregon, CCOs are working on a local level to transform the health care delivery system to bring better health, better care and lower costs to Oregonians.
 To provide status updates on the state's progress towards these goals, the Oregon Health Authority (OHA) publishes regular reports showing quality and access data, financial data, and progress toward reaching benchmarks.
 View the latest Health System Transformation Report.